A Taste of Germany in Historic Downtown McKinney:

 Food and Drink

 The backbone to any Bavarian celebration!
-Food and drinks are sold throughout the grounds and require a festival coupon for purchase.
+Food and drinks are sold throughout the grounds.
+Festival coupons are required for purchase.
 Visitors are prohibited from bringing food and beverages onto the festival grounds.
 This includes, but is not limited to, bier and wine.
 All alcohol sales end 30 minutes before closing.
 Skip the Lines and buy Oktoberfest tickets ahead of time.

 Skip the Line and Buy Oktoberfest Coupons Ahead of Time